IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 of these links independently from the configuration of the underlay optical tunnel or from the LAG group.

-To avoid any ambiguity on how the optical NEs can identify which LLDP packets belong to which LLDP session, the P-PNC can disable the LLDP sessions on the LAG groups configured by the MDSC (e.g., the multi-layer single-domain LAG groups configured using the mechanisms described in {{lag-setup}}), keeping the LLDP sessions on the LAG
+To avoid any ambiguity on how the optical nodes can identify which LLDP packets belong to which LLDP session, the P-PNC can disable the LLDP sessions on the LAG groups configured by the MDSC (e.g., the multi-layer single-domain LAG groups configured using the mechanisms described in {{lag-setup}}), keeping the LLDP sessions on the LAG